yudhisteer/Robotic-Grasping-Detection-with-PointNet/README.md

 Collecting our own data with an app like **Polycam** is possible, but it can be time-consuming and might require multiple attempts for proper point cloud processing.
 We addressed this by augmenting our point cloud data to increase our dataset size.
 Although labeling using **Segments.ai** is user-friendly, it remains a manual effort that consumes time.
 For classification, only ```100 epochs``` were needed to achieve high accuracy on our test set.
 However, for part-segmentation, we trained our model for ```250 epochs```.
 During the evaluation of out-of-sample data, we encountered challenges in segmenting the handle from the body due to limited data.
 To improve this, we could consider a **transfer learning** approach, where we first train the model on the **ShapeNet** dataset, then use the learned weights to further train on our custom dataset, and finally, perform inference on our out-of-sample data.
 This approach could be listed as a further improvement to our project.

+Our goal to segment the handle of an object has proven conclusive when tested on the test dataset.
+However, for a zero shot segmentation on out-of-sample data, we still need to train our model on larger dataset.
+We showed how if we could scan an onject in 3D using LiDAR, we could run inference and detect the handle on the object.
+Our robot would then be able to grasp the object by the handle exactly how a human would do.